 If you or someone you know is suffering from eco anxiety, below are some recommended approaches to follow.
 It also includes some practical steps you can take to minimise your family’s impact and have positive effects on the environment.

 - Educate yourselves on both sides of the story of climate change.
-It’s not all doom and gloom with many positive stories that will instil optimism and inspire change.
+It’s not all doom and gloom with many positive stories that will instill optimism and inspire change.

 - Build resilience, self-regulation and readdress negative thoughts.
 Some of the numerous strategies for this include, building a supportive network around your family, develop better self-awareness through techniques like mindfulness, setting achievable targets such as reducing consumption and viewing climate problems as solvable.
 See this report for a comprehensive list.